Five Core Learning Objectives

-All students in the Educational Studies major are expected to enroll in coursework, complete their Applied Experience placement, and create a capstone portfolio that showcases their critical reflection and learning related to the five core themes in the degree.
+All students in the Educational Studies Major and Elementary Education Option are expected to complete coursework and a field experience that showcases their critical reflection and learning related to the five core themes in the undergraduate degree.

 Education & Equity

 Investigation of historic and contemporary struggles over issues of equity in the United States education system and evaluation of positions of various stakeholders and identification of strategies which have been used to move towards equity in United States education.